sghiassy/StateKit/README.md

 Additionally [StateKit](https://github.com/sghiassy/StateKit) adds event and tree traversal logic to the underlying data structure that allows for rapid application development.

-With experience you will be able to recognize which problems are better represented in a StartChart vs. a Finite State Machine.
+With experience you will be able to recognize which problems are better represented in a state chart vs. a [Finite State Machine](http://en.wikipedia.org/wiki/Finite-state_machine).

-If you are looking for a Finite State Machine in the classical sense see these repos:
+If you are looking for a classical [Finite State Machine](http://en.wikipedia.org/wiki/Finite-state_machine) for iOS or OS X Development see:
 - [TransitionKit](https://github.com/blakewatters/TransitionKit)
 - [StateMachine](https://github.com/luisobo/StateMachine)